jeremycg/pythoncourse/_posts/2016-01-29-appliedsyllabus.md

 *	Reshaping, pivoting and aggregating using Pandas
 *	Advanced data munging
-*	Time series in Pandas
+* Tidy and untidy data

 ### Lesson 6: Work flow

 * Working on the server
-*	Working with SQL and other data
+*	Working with SQL
-*	Jupyter Notebooks
 *	Script organization and modules

 ### Lesson 7: Basic statistics in Python

-*	Linear models, t-tests, ANOVA, networks
+*	Linear models, t-tests, ANOVA
 * Basic clustering
 *	Methods available in SciPy, NumPy and scikit packages
-*	Data munging

 ### Lesson 8: Graphing and data Visualization